Trans Pride with Pronouns Him, Her, They

 Pronouns

-Don’t leave it up to your queer staff members to guess how, when or if it is appropriate to share their pronouns.
+Don’t leave it up to your LGBTQ+ staff members to guess how, when or if it is appropriate to share their pronouns.
 Organizations should encourage asking for or offering pronouns and using gender-neutral greetings like “hello all” or “they” and “them” when addressing groups of people.
 Regardless of how you may perceive gender, it is important to never assume someone’s gender or sexual identity.
-Additionally, organizations can send a vital message to potential employees at the recruiting stage to show that you respect their gender identity and expression by providing space on applications for prospective candidates to declare their preferred name and the pronouns they use.
+Additionally, organizations can send a vital message to potential employees at the recruiting stage to show that their gender identity and expression are respected by providing space on applications for prospective candidates to declare their preferred name and the pronouns they use.
+All of that being said, it’s crucial that employers do not force staff to self-identify or use pronouns if they are not comfortable doing so.
+Respecting individual comfort levels and privacy is key to creating an inclusive and supportive workplace.

 Policies